 Merida was one of the settlements that the Spanish colonizers chose to settle, transforming the ancient Mayan city of Jo 'into the new city of Mérida, the city was linked to the kingdom of Spain for years.
 They say they called it that because the Mayan vestiges reminded them of the Romans of the Spanish Merida, something that we cannot appreciate because they destroyed it.

 / Ich Ka'an ti Jo '/ was the old name of the manor that settled in present-day Dzibilchaltún.
-Currently the Mayan name of the city of Merida in Yucatan is still Jo '. #merida # merida # yucatan #dzibilchaltun # dzibilchaltún #mayaglyphs #caligraphy #calligraphy pic.twitter.com/f2QnrfcjSs- Memo Kantun 🦊 (@KantunAjaw) April 19, 2020
+Currently the Mayan name of the city of Merida in Yucatan is still Jo '. #merida # merida # yucatan #dzibilchaltun # dzibilchaltún #mayaglyphs #calligraphy #calligraphy pic.twitter.com/f2QnrfcjSs—Memo Kantun? (@KantunAjaw) April 19, 2020

 The conquest developed from Merida, heavyweights like Montejo the groom, whose house occupied an entire block of the Plaza Grande, lived in Mérida.
 Merida has not ceased to be the capital, the clear reference of power in the Peninsula.

-Merida has just emerged in the city that is during the century of splendor that he lived thanks to the henequen, a local product that changed the economic landscape of the Peninsula.
-Thousands of heneque haciendas emerged from the middle of the XNUMXth century.
+Merida has just emerged in the city that is during the century of splendor that lived thanks to the henequen, a local product that changed the economic panorama of the Peninsula.
+Starting in the mid-XNUMXth century, thousands of heneque estates emerged.
 The leaders of this business, the divine caste, a group of the richest landowners who controlled the henequen trade, they resided in Paseo de Montejo of the solemn Merida.

 WHAT TO VISIT IN MÉRIDA -DIVIDED BY ZONES-